 Rating & Content Info

-Poseidon is rated PG-13 for intense prolonged sequences of disaster and peril.
+Why is Poseidon rated PG-13?
+Poseidon is rated PG-13 by the MPAA for intense prolonged sequences of disaster and peril.

 Poseidon includes some profanities, terms of Deity and portrayals of alcohol and cigarette use.
 A man contemplates suicide when his male lover dumps him.
 A singer shows some cleavage during a night show and some other slightly revealing clothing is seen.
 A man slaps a woman’s behind.
 A father questions a young, unmarried couple about their sexual relationship.
 He also comments on his daughter’s eveningwear.
 Later the couple dances seductively at the disco.
 A drunkard makes a sexual comment to female passengers.
 A porter allows a stowaway to bunk with him for passage.
 The film depicts the death of a multitude of passengers by falling, electrocution, or being impaled, crushed, engulfed by flames or drowned.
 Panic ensues and screams are heard when the boat capsizes.
 Huge numbers of dead bodies are shown, some floating in water, some charred by fire, others bloody and pinned by debris—all are the result of natural disaster.
 One man, hanging on the leg of another character, is kicked off and he falls down an elevator shaft.
 A character slips and falls to his death in front of a group of survivors.
 A man’s face is cut by extreme air pressure.
 Repeated explosions rock the sinking ship.

 Who takes charge of the group initially?
 What abilities do the other group members bring to the venture?
 What sacrifices are made for the good of the whole?

 What does this film say about the human will to survive?
 How does each person respond to the stress of his or her predicament?

 The most recent home video release of Poseidon movie is August 21, 2006.
 Here are some details…